Overview

 Samples are sequenced at the Broad Institute’s Genomics Platform, which produces high quality data.

-CMG samples sequenced at the Broad will be jointly called using our best-in-class GATK variant calling pipeline and alongside the gnomAD callset such that the same QC approaches are used on CMG data.
+GREGoR samples sequenced at the Broad will be jointly called using our best-in-class GATK variant calling pipeline.

 Our analysts will work closely with collaborators in exploring the data and providing candidate and likely casual variants, and will work in tandem with your team to discuss challenging cases.